MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-channel-tab.md

 ## Identify relevant app manifest and scaffolding components

-Much of the channel tab app scaffolding and manifest is set up automatically when you create your project with the Teams Toolkit.
+Much of the app manifest and scaffolding are set up automatically when you create your project with the Teams Toolkit.
 Let's look at the main components for building a channel tab.

 ### App manifest